JoshCaratao/Texas-Aerial-Robotics-UAV-ROS-Packages/README.md

 ## 2) Install PX4-Autopilot Software and Gazebo Simulator
 Download and install the PX4-Autopilo software.
 This is crucial for running software-in-the-loop (SITL) simulations of our drone and is necesarry for our control package simulations to work correctly.
 Additionally, Gazebo is the actual physics simulator that allows us to run these simulations.

+### Installing PX4 Source Code and development Tool Chain (Gazebo, jmavsim, other simulators)
-Use the link below and follow the instructions for "Gazebo, JMAVSim and NuttX (Pixhawk) Targets"
+Use the link below and follow the instructions for "Gazebo, JMAVSim and NuttX (Pixhawk) Targets."
 ```
 https://docs.px4.io/v1.12/en/dev_setup/dev_env_linux_ubuntu.html#gazebo-jmavsim-and-nuttx-pixhawk-targets
 ```